Search

 In recent years, there has been a big push to normalise mental health discussions.
 Since it is just as important as physical health, and there have long been stigmas surrounding mental health, this is a crucial change.

 So to answer the question, it depends.
 For those in the know, mental health conversations will be normal and encouraged as an essential part of your overall health.
 For those still affected by the stigmas that have run rampant, you may find it slightly more uncomfortable to approach the subject.
+Furthermore, you may not know how to talk to your partner about mental health.

 Will People Understand My Mental Health Issues?